9 Pacific Coast Highway Walks You Can’t Miss

 The highway runs between Opotiki and Gisborne, spanning 334km of hiking and walking adventures.

 Let’s start with an easy one.
 A road trip down the Pacific Coast Highway cannot go without a stop at Tolaga Bay.
-Here, you can walks along New Zealand’s longest wharf at 660m which gives you can stunning views of the neighbouring white cliffs and a long stretch of beach.
+Here, you can walk along New Zealand’s longest wharf at 660m which gives you can stunning views of the neighbouring white cliffs and a long stretch of beach.
 Look out for fish see through the clear turquoise waters at the end of the wharf.

 Location: At the end of Wharf Road, Tolaga Bay.
 58km from Gisborne.